The 2016 application for admission has now closed and we are not accepting any late applications.

 If you have a unique or specific personal or academic history about which you feel the Admissions Committee should be aware, please feel free to upload an additional, optional short essay to share with the Committee.
 Please note that this essay is totally optional, and should only be submitted if an explanation is required for an unusual circumstance.
 Some examples might be: reasons for taking a gap year; an unusually low or poor grade, semester or year on a transcript, etc.

-- Once the complete application (including application fee or fee waiver documentation) is received by The Juilliard School, an email with instructions on how to self-schedule an audition will be sent within 72 business hours.
+- Once the complete application (including application fee or fee waiver documentation) is received by The Juilliard School, an email with instructions on how to self-schedule an audition will be sent.
+Due to the volume of applications received close to the December 1 deadline, it may take up to five business days for you to receive the email, and we appreciate your patience.
 Please note that pre-screened applicants will not receive this email, but will be notified of the results of their pre-screening video no later than December 11.
 If invited to the live audition, the applicant will be emailed with a confirmation of their scheduled audition no later than December 22.

 The application fee of $110 is nonrefundable.
 Payment by credit card is preferred.
 Check or money order payments must be made payable to The Juilliard School.
 All checks must be drawn on a U.S. bank.
 If paying by check or money order, payment must be RECEIVED BY December 1, 2015, or it will be considered “late” and may not be accepted.
 Applications are not considered “complete” until payment or fee waiver documentation has been received.